louveshh/Job-1-Task/README.md

   - Also, I didn`t add any extra styling such as hover effect, etc.\
     (because it was not in styling specification and I stick to that)
 - Images are in 4:3 format.
-  - Products images fit the 4:3 format.
+  - Products images fit the 4:3 format
   - Upsell products use "max heigh" in 4:3 format

 ### Requirements: